Grants and funding

 Western region small land management grants

-Grants of up to $5,000 addressing the following investment themes have just become available:
+Grants of up to $5,000 addressing the following investment themes are now available:

 - training, education and community activities.

 Applications for funding must be submitted by Friday 11 May (note: extended from previous deadline of 30 April).
 Note that the following financial limits apply to the small land management grants program:

 - individuals may receive a maximum of $5,000 per financial year.
-If you have successfully completed a project you may reapply if you have not reached individual limit.
+If you have successfully completed a project you may reapply if you have not reached the individual limit.

 - groups may receive a maximum of $5,000 per property involved per financial year.
 If a group has successfully completed a project they may reapply to the funding category if the group has not reached the limit.